ieshaw/Jyn_AutoServe/README.md

 - Docker on server(if not installed, `./install.sh` assumes Ubuntu and installs Docker)
 - OpenSSL on server and local
 - Git on server and local (if not installed, `./install.sh` assumes Ubuntu and installs Docker)
-- Expect Protocol on local (helps with automation, can do without)
+- `Expect` protocol on local (helps with automation, can do without)

 ## Note to Jyn Team